Newbie-make/YT-AI-translation-command-program/README.md

     DELETE all the default code in the pop-up window.

     PASTE IN the complete, commented C# code you have.
 (You may alter it however you want.
-There are comments that let you know what is sae to
+There are comments that let you know what is safe to change)

-    Add References (CRITICAL STEP):
+    Add References:

         At the bottom of the C# window, click the References tab.

         Right-click, Add Reference from File... -> select Newtonsoft.Json.dll.

         Right-click again, Add Reference from File... -> scroll down and select System.dll.

+        Right-click again, Add Reference from File... -> System.Text.RegularExpressions.dll.

         You should now have two files in your references list.